SAVING WOLVES IN THE GREAT LAKES REGION

 Such progress clearly demonstrates the effectiveness of the Endangered Species Act, but wolf recovery is far from complete.
 The latest science shows that wolves in the Great Lakes suffer from hybridization with coyotes, disease, illegal shootings and vehicle kills.

-To spur true recovery for all gray wolves, in 2010 the Center filed a scientific petition and notice of intent to sue to compel the Obama administration to develop a national recovery plan that would establish wolf populations in suitable habitat in the Pacific Northwest, California, southern Rockies, New England and Colorado Plateau.
-Unfortunately, in 2012, the Fish and Wildlife Service went the opposite direction, in March 2012 recommending removing federal protections from gray wolves that remain on the endangered species list after wolves in the northern Rocky Mountains and upper Midwest had their protections stripped the year before (though the Service conceded it would still consider protection for subspecies or breeding populations, including Mexican gray wolves, and for populations in the Pacific Northwest and Northeast).
+Besides defending wolves in the Great Lakes region, the Center has an important campaign to spur true recovery for all gray wolves, in 2010 filing a scientific petition and notice of intent to sue to compel the Obama administration to develop a national recovery plan that would establish wolf populations in suitable habitat in the Pacific Northwest, California, southern Rockies, New England and Colorado Plateau.
+Learn more about this campaign.